 AHEAD makes a difference because of all of its talented, committed, creative members.
 Here’s a look at the AHEAD leadership team, which coordinates efforts of the full group.

 Amber Basares: “You don’t make progress by standing on the sidelines, whimpering and complaining.
 You make progress by implementing ideas” as Shirley Chisholm is quoted saying.
-These are morals that have been embedded in Amber’s cranial as well lifestyle.
+These are morals that have been embedded in Amber’s head and lifestyle.
 She is a nine year Marine Veteran, with a heart that drives her to pursue change.
 As an activist within the community of Lima, she is driven by women’s rights, minority injustices, and advocating for children.

-Beth Sutton-Ramspeck came to the Lima area in 1998 to teach English at the Ohio State University.
+Beth Sutton-Ramspeck came to the Lima area in 1998 to teach English at the Ohio State University and stayed until moving to North Carolina in 2021.
 She first became active in politics as a team leader and staging location director during the 2008 Obama campaign and was re-energized after the 2016 election and the 2017 Women’s March in Washington.
 She joined AHEAD leadership in 2018.
 Her political interests include health care, eliminating partisan gerrymandering, and social justice.
-She is also writing a book about resistance in the Harry Potter series.
+She has also written a book about resistance in the Harry Potter series.